stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 - lack of details in the original analysis
 - uncertainties due to manner in which data has been used

+- However, considering that we were following the same steps, and using the same data, I would have expected a higher Spearman's Rho.

-Epistemic uncertainty from use of expert opinion: Malcomb attribute designations
+Epistemic uncertainty from use of expert opinion: Malcomb attribute designations (Tate)

 ## Conclusion